Aotoge/OS/README.md

 Blocks          | Buffer cache
                 ------------------

+4. "Logical Block" vs "Physics Block"
+<1> bn is the "logical block", aka. the index of address array
+<2> sector, the argument passed to bread, is called the physics block.

-100. ??? when to call iupate(ip)
-if the dinoe part of inode is changed ?
+100. ??? when to call iupate(ip) only if the dinoe part of inode is changed ?